andresMen1274/Attack-Simulation---Opnsense/README.md

 These configuartions will act like an EDR for our endpoint systems.
 I made this decision because IDS have become less reliable beacuse of encrypted traffic, but are still useful.
 Therefore, I will not only use EDR for endpoint defense, but also conifgure suricata rules for network defense.

 Now I will simulate a brute force attack using Windows Remote Desktop Protocol and collecting logs of the attack.

+To do this first opent the kali linux virtual machine.
+Open the terminal to enter the command sudo apt-get update && sudo apt-get upgrade -y.